Hi! I’m Lisa Kamolnick—the human behind Food Passages.

 Growing up, I lived and traveled in North America and Europe, where I broadened my culinary horizons.
 Although I’ve spent my adult life on Florida’s Emerald Coast and surrounded by mountains in northeast Tennessee, my culinary interests have taken me virtually around the world.

 Since 2007, I’ve called the Tri-Cities area of northeast Tennessee home.
-I live with husband Paul and three rescue pets: our dog, Oliver, and our cats, Carl and Kipper.
+I live with husband Paul and two rescue pets: our dog, Oliver, and our cat, Carl.
+(Our third cat, Kipper, passed way this spring.)
 I’m stepmom to three active adults and a former foster parent.

 Thanks for stopping by—